 - z/VM operates only on hardware servers that support the IBM 64-bit z/Architecture.
-See Appendix A, "IBM servers supported by z/VM," on page 87. - z/VM supports only ESA/390, Linux-Only, and z/VM LPARs. - z/VM may run on IFL processors only if, on the IFL processors, z/VM is being used exclusively to run (1) Linux workloads and, (2) if required, z/VM applications in support of those Linux workloads that are currently running. - z/VM does not support virtual=real (V=R) or virtual=fixed (V=F) guest images.
+See Appendix A, "IBM servers supported by z/VM," on page 75. - z/VM supports only ESA/390, Linux-Only, and z/VM mode LPARs. - z/VM may run on IFL processors only if, on the IFL processors, z/VM is being used exclusively to run (1) Linux or OpenSolaris workloads and, (2) if required, z/VM applications in support of those Linux or OpenSolaris workloads.

-General restrictions for z/VM virtual machines
+General restriction for z/VM virtual machines